Are you asking yourself how medical techniques like a CT Scan or MRI have anything to do with a real estate transaction?

 After all these tests were created for looking inside the body, in a non-invasive way, to determine if an injury or abnormality exists that the naked eye cannot see.

-That is of course an excellent question and the answer is really quite simple.
+So how these two medical tests in any way relate a real estate transaction is course an excellent question and the answer is really quite simple.

 In a typical transaction the prospective homebuyer or commercial real estate investor will look at a property both inside and out.